 You may have multiple possible sources of insurance recovery.
 For instance, you can recover under your PIP policy regardless of whether you are at fault.
 If you were a passenger, you can recover from the driver’s PIP policy.
 You may also have an uninsured/underinsured motorist policy that pays for damages that exceed the PIP amount or covers you if another negligent motorist does not have insurance.
 In addition, an at-fault motorist might carry a bodily injury liability (BI) policy that pays damages for serious injuries and wrongful death.
 In the case of a collision with a commercial vehicle, the driver’s employer is required to carry a corporate policy that pays damages to people injured by the driver.
 Once we determine fault, we sift through the layers of insurance policies to reach the maximum possible recovery for your injuries.

-Consult With a Fort Myers Car Accident Lawyer About Your Multi-Vehicle Crash Claim
+Consult With a Fort Myers Multi-Vehicle Accident Lawyer at Spivey Law Firm

-Spivey Law Firm, Personal Injury Attorneys, P.A. handles claims regarding complicated multi-vehicle accidents in Fort Myers and Cape Coral, all of Lee County, Charlotte County and Collier County, as well as Bonita Springs, Estero, Naples, Port Charlotte and Punta Gorda.
-Contact us today to schedule your free consultation with our Fort Myers car accident lawyer.
+Spivey Law Firm, Personal Injury Attorneys, P.A. handles claims regarding complicated multi-vehicle accidents in Fort Myers and Cape Coral, all of Lee County, Charlotte County, and Collier County, as well as Bonita Springs, Estero, Naples, Port Charlotte, and Punta Gorda.
+Contact us today to schedule your free consultation.